-Pruritus is defined as an unpleasant itching sensation that leads to intensive scratching.
-The terms pruritus and itching are used synonymously.
+Pruritus is defined as an unpleasant sensation that causes a desire to scratch.
+The terms pruritus and itch are used synonymously.
 Pruritus is the most common subjective symptom in dermatology and may occur with or without visible skin lesions.
-It may be of localized or generalized character.
+It may be localized or generalized.

 It is important to distinguish between acute and chronic pruritus.
 Pruritus lasting >6 weeks is defined as chronic pruritus.
 Based on etiology, chronic pruritus may be classified as being of dermatologic, systemic, neurologic, psychogenic/psychosomatic, mixed, or unknown etiology.
 Chronic pruritus can be very distressing and refractory to treatment.
 Its intensity frequently correlates with degree of quality of life impairment, level of stigmatization, severity of depression, and emotional stress.

-According to the currently accepted clinical classification, patients with pruritus may be characterized as those with itching on primarily diseased, inflamed skin; pruritus on primarily normal, noninflamed skin; and chronic secondary scratch lesions.
+According to the currently accepted clinical classification, patients with pruritus may be characterized as those with itching on primarily diseased, inflamed skin; pruritus on primarily normal, noninflamed skin; and itchy skin with chronic secondary scratch lesions.

 Itching is a common ailment.
-A large epidemiologic study performed in Germany on 11,730 individuals demonstrated the point prevalence of chronic pruritus (at least 6 weeks prior to data collection) of 16.8% and it increased with age from 12.3% (16-30 years) to 20.3% (61-70 years).
-In a self-reported morbidity study, itch was the most frequently mentioned skin symptom (7%), and it was reported significantly more often by men from East Asia (18%) and the Middle East/North Africa (13%).
-In another study, patients reporting this symptom were younger, predominantly female, and more distressed; they had lower income, poorer social support, and experienced more negative life events.
+A large epidemiologic study performed in Germany on 11,730 individuals reported a chronic pruritus (at least 6 weeks prior to data collection) point prevalence of 16.8%; prevalence increased with age from 12.3% (16-30 years) to 20.3% (61-70 years).
+In a self-reported morbidity study conducted in Norway, itch was the most frequently mentioned skin symptom (7%); itch was reported significantly more often by men from East Asia (18%) and the Middle East/North Africa (13%).
+Patients reporting itch were younger, predominantly female, and more distressed; they had lower income, poorer social support, and experienced more negative life events.

 A specific neuronal pathway for itch has been identified.
 Pruritic stimuli are transmitted mainly by mechano-insensitive unmyelinated afferent C-fibers that have a particularly low conduction velocity, large innervation territories, and high transcutaneous electrical threshold.